Adam Johnson: sticks on doorsteps and empty, silent rinks as hockey world unites in shock and grief at his death

 That network will be closer, tighter than ever as we try to come to terms with a genuinely awful, unfathomable accident that claimed the life of a talented sportsman who had played at the very highest level, living the dream of every Canadian kid who ever picked up a hockey stick.
 To make it to the NHL - ‘the show’ - marks you out as something special, but what came across in Panthers’ tribute was that Johnson was also a much loved team mate and a genuinely great person.

-Cancelling all EIHL games today – many more in the minor leagues have followed suit – was the right call.
+Cancelling all EIHL games on Sunday – many more in the minor leagues followed suit – was the right call.
 The game we love can wait.
-It is entirely appropriate that, this Sunday, our rinks should sit empty.
+It is entirely appropriate our rinks sat empty.
 A time to pause, to mourn and to remember.
+Resuming will be difficult enough.

-For many, a stick will also sit on the doorstep tonight for a player who lost his love playing the greatest game in the world.
+For many, a hockey stick was also placed on the doorstep to honour a player who lost his life playing the greatest game in the world.